Terms

 Example

-define foo(): unit {
+define foo() -> unit {

-let _: int = 100 in
+let _: int = 100;

-let _: int16 = 100 in
+let _: int16 = -16;

 Unit